irfan-manzoor/irfan-manzoor/README.md

 - 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently learning AI / ML
 - 💞️ I’m looking to collaborate on AI & ML projects
-- 📫 How to reach me
+- 📫 How to reach me NO IDEA!
 - 😄\
   Having Access to\
   People Smarter\